1999–2000 Atlanta Hawks season: Off-season

+Regular season

-After a 9–9 start to the regular season, the Hawks struggled losing 11 of their next 13 games, and held a 19–28 record at the All-Star break.
-Rider led the team in scoring averaging 19.3 points per game, but had a history of behavioral problems both on and off the court.
+With the addition of Rider, Jackson, Coles, Terry and Wright, the Hawks lost six of their first seven games of the regular season, but soon posted a five-game winning streak between November and December, leading to a 9–9 start to the season.
+However, the team struggled and fell below .500 in winning percentage, losing 11 of their next 13 games, and later on holding a 19–28 record at the All-Star break.
+Rider led the Hawks in scoring averaging 19.3 points and 3.7 assists per game, but had a history of behavioral problems both on and off the court.
 After showing up late for a game in March, he was released to free agency after 60 games, while Anthony Johnson was traded to the Orlando Magic in exchange for a future draft pick at mid-season; Rider would later on sign with the Los Angeles Lakers during the following off-season.
 The Hawks struggled posting a nine-game losing streak in April, and finished in seventh place in the Central Division with a disappointing 28–54 record, missing the NBA playoffs for the first time since the 1991–92 season.

 Jackson averaged 16.7 points and 5.0 rebounds per game, and led the Hawks with 117 three-point field goals, while Alan Henderson averaged 13.2 points and 7.0 rebounds per game, and Dikembe Mutombo provided the team with 11.5 points, 14.1 rebounds and 3.3 blocks per game.
 In addition, Coles contributed 8.1 points and 3.6 assists per game, while off the bench, LaPhonso Ellis provided with 8.4 points and 5.0 rebounds per game, but only played 58 games due to a calf injury, and Terry contributed 8.1 points and 4.3 assists per game, and was named to the NBA All-Rookie Second Team.
 Meanwhile, second-year forward Roshown McLeod contributed 7.2 points per game, but only played just 44 games due to injury, and Wright averaged 6.0 points and 4.1 rebounds per game off the bench.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Mutombo was selected for the 2000 NBA All-Star Game, as a member of the Eastern Conference All-Star team; he also finished tied in third place in Defensive Player of the Year voting.
 The Hawks finished 25th in the NBA in home-game attendance, with an attendance of 600,954 at the Philips Arena during the regular season, which was the fifth-lowest in the league.

+Aftermath

-Following the season, head coach Lenny Wilkens resigned after seven seasons with the Hawks, and left to take a coaching job with the Toronto Raptors, while Coles signed as a free agent with the Cleveland Cavaliers, and Ellis signed with the Minnesota Timberwolves.
+This was also Mutombo's final full season with the Hawks, as he would later on be traded to the Philadelphia 76ers midway through the following season.
+Meanwhile, head coach Lenny Wilkens resigned after seven seasons with the Hawks, and left to take a coaching job with the Toronto Raptors, while Coles signed as a free agent with the Cleveland Cavaliers, and Ellis signed with the Minnesota Timberwolves.

-For the season, the Hawks changed their uniforms adding side panels to their jerseys and shorts, which would remain in use until 2007; although, the trim colors on the road jerseys were changed from white to red in 2004.